YeWenjia/TypedDirectedGradualTypingWithBlame/README.md

 ## Abstract

-This artifact contains the Coq formulation of \B, \Bg, \Bgl and \e calculus associated with the paper "Type-Directed Operational Semantics for Gradual Typing".
+This artifact contains the Coq formulation of \B, \Bg, \Bgl and \E calculus associated with the paper "Type-Directed Operational Semantics for Gradual Typing".
 This document explains how to run the Coq formulations and Coq files briefly.